Due Process Hearings in Tennessee

 How does due process work for IEP disputes in Tennessee?

 Tennessee due process hearings are conducted by administrative law judges (ALJs) employed by the secretary of state, as established in Tenn.
+Code Ann. § 49-10-606 and Tenn.
 Comp.
 R. & Regs.
 0520-01-09-.18.
+The secretary of state may contract with no more than three part-time ALJs who are currently serving under an appointment by the department of education.
+ALJs must receive intensive training in special education law approved by the Administrative Office of the Courts in consultation with TDOE, and paid for by TDOE (Tenn.
+Code Ann. § 49-10-606).
 Either a parent or a public agency may file a due process complaint alleging a violation of IDEA or Tennessee special education rules.
-Tennessee offers a two-year timeline for filing a due process complaint (consistent with 34 CFR 300.507(a)(2)), unless the parent was prevented from filing due to the public agency's misrepresentation or withholding of information.
-Tennessee provides an optional resolution process: within 15 days of receiving the complaint, the LEA must convene a resolution meeting (unless both parties waive it or agree to mediation).
-If the issue is not resolved within 30 days of receiving the complaint, the hearing may proceed.
+Tennessee provides a two-year timeline for filing (consistent with 34 CFR 300.507(a)(2)), unless the parent was prevented from filing due to misrepresentation or withholding of information.
+Tennessee provides an optional resolution process: within 15 days of receiving the complaint, the LEA must convene a resolution meeting unless both parties waive it or agree to mediation.
+If the issue is not resolved within 30 days, the hearing may proceed.
 The ALJ must issue a written decision within 45 days after the end of the resolution period.
-Mediation is conducted through the Alternative Dispute Resolution Commission per Tenn.
-Comp.
-R. & Regs.
-0520-01-09-.17.
+Mediation is conducted by mediators trained under Tennessee Supreme Court Rule 31 and employed by or contracted by the secretary of state, as required by Tenn.
+Code Ann. § 49-10-605 and 0520-01-09-.17.
 Civil action may be brought in state or federal court under Tenn.
-Comp.
-R. & Regs.
-0520-01-09-.19.
+Code Ann. § 49-10-608 and 0520-01-09-.19.

 What Tennessee Requires